 On August 14th and 15th leases for most downtown area apartments end.
-That means that thousands of residents will be moving out of their old apartments and into new ones.
+That means thousands of residents will be moving all at the same time.

-In 2016, Madison's student moving days put over 1 million pounds of material into the landfill.
-That's so much stuff.
-It is crucial to follow the rules and regulations so Streets Division crews can collect all that waste material as quickly and safely as possible.
+Follow the rules and regulations below so Streets Division crews can collect all that waste material as quickly and safely as possible.

 Also, 1 million pounds into the landfill !?!
-We can do better than that.
-Before you landfill it, donate it, or sell it, or best yet, move it with you.
+We can do better.
+Before you landfill it, donate it, or sell it online, or best yet, move it with you.

 Apartment Building Sites

 In the past, Goodwill donation stations have been in select large apartment towers during move out times.
 For dates and other information about the donation stations, residents or large apartment buildings should check with their property manager.
 If you are unsure if your building will be doing this, or would like your building to participate, contact your property manager or landlord to see if Goodwill or another resale organization could set up a donation station for residents.

 Fill 'Em Up & Roll 'Em Out - DAILY COLLECTION